<< <%SKIN-STRTRANS-SYNTOC%> >>

 Click OK to save your changes.
 (You can also clear both entry fields, and click OK, to remove this configuration of an alternate HTML editor.)

 As usual, you can click Help to see this help page, or Cancel to close the window without making any changes.

 After configuring an editor in this page, a new option appears in the Actions menu of the internal editor, and a new toolbar button, both with the text "Edit in" plus the name you specified in the first field in this window.

-Another newer and perhaps more powerful WYSIWYG editor with a free version is BlueGriffon, http://bluegriffon.org.
+One fairly powerful WYSIWYG editor with a free version is BlueGriffon, http://bluegriffon.org.
 However, if you use the free version it doesn't come with a manual.
-That can be purchased separated (as a PDF file), currently for €7.50.
-BlueGriffon is slightly easier to install than Kompozer, because from its download page on its website, if you click on the blue Windows icon, you get an installation program you can run to install it.
-Its path to the program for use in the window above will be "C:\Program Files\BlueGriffon\bluegriffon.exe", or "C:\Program Files (x86)\BlueGriffon\bluegriffon.exe" on a 64-bit computer, again without the quotes.
+That can be purchased separated (as a PDF file), which as of mid-2019 costs €7.50.
+After you install the program from that website, the path to the program for use in the window above will be "C:\Program Files\BlueGriffon\bluegriffon.exe", or "C:\Program Files (x86)\BlueGriffon\bluegriffon.exe" on a 64-bit computer, without the quotes.

 There's one weird thing in BlueGriffon, which is that by default when it opens a file from the options in our internal editor, it also opens any files that were open the last time you used it, in separate tabs, and the last previous file is in the currently displayed tab, rather than the one you were trying to edit!
 The file you wanted to open is in the first tab, so you may have to switch to that.
 To change this behaviour, go to BlueGriffon's Tools ⇒ Preferences menu option, switch to the File area, and check, then uncheck, the checkbox for "Restore last session's tabs".
 Then click Close in that window.
 (Yes, that doesn't sound like it makes sense, but it seems to work!)